KyAx/msg_parser/README.md

 # How to run

- - clone the project `git clone https://github.com/KyAx/msg_parser`
+ - clone the project using `git clone https://github.com/KyAx/msg_parser`

 - start scripts/run_sim.bat